 And more!

-Regardless of the Sensor used, they are all based on the BaseSensorOperator class which means, they share common attributes that you are going to discover right now!
+Regardless of the Sensor, they all inherit from the BaseSensorOperator class.
+That means they share common attributes that you are about to discover now!

-If you truly want to understand Sensors, you have to understand their base class, the BaseSensorOperator.
+To truly understand Sensors, you must know their base class, the BaseSensorOperator.

-When you add a Sensor, the first step is to define the time interval at which the criteria/condition will be evaluated.
-By default, every 60 seconds.
-To do this, you have to modify the poke_interval attribute which expects a float as shown below.
+When you add a Sensor, the first step is to define the time interval that checks the condition.
+Every 60 seconds by default.
+For that, modify the poke_interval

 waiting_for_file = FileSensor(